ATOM study guides to support teaching and learning

 Enhancing documentary and feature film study in the classroom

 Documentaries and feature films provide a valuable source of educational video content for students of all ages.
-The challenge is how to incorporate these educational programmes effectively into lessons or lectures, linking learnings to curriculum outcomes.
+The challenge is how to incorporate these educational programs effectively into lessons or lectures, linking learnings to curriculum outcomes.

 ATOM study guides are high quality resources for both students and educators.
 Each guide is full of useful educational support material to support the teaching of film and television.
 The guides accompany many of the feature films and documentaries in our collection.Download full list